learn-co-students/london-ds-111819/mod_5/project/README.md

 **_Process, Methodology, and Findings_**

 * Your notebook should contain a clear record of your process and methodology for exploring and preprocessing your data, building and tuning a model, and interpreting your results.
-* We recommend you use the OSEMN process to help organize your thoughts and stay on track.
+* We recommend you use the CRISP-DM process to help organize your thoughts and stay on track.
 * Don't forget to add a summary of this to your README.dm

-## Grading Rubric

-You can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-mod-5-project/blob/master/module5_project_rubric.pdf).
+## We will be paying attention to:

+* CRISP-DM structure
+* Problem Framing
+* **Relevant** Exploratory Data Analysis
+* Data Transformations (only those appropriate to your application):
+  - Cleaning
+  - Scaling
+  - Feature Engineering (what magic can you do here?)
+  - Feature Selection
+  - Interactions
+  - Polynomial Transformations
+  - Dimensionality Reduction
+* Checking Learners Assumptions
+* Hyper parameter Optimisation
+* Model Comparison and Selection
+* Train / Validation / Test (or CV where appropriate)
+* Model Interpretation
+* Actionable Problem-Solving Recommendations

+* Properly commented and clean code

+* Prediction Function
+  - Take data in original format
+  - Generate a prediction
+  - Translate it into an action for your client